AllanViannaP/TeaFlashcards/README.md

 The Tea Flashcards is a program that transforms question databases in decks of simple minigames.
 It was developed by Allan Vianna Pereira and Érika Cristina Rosa Telles as the final project to obtain their College degree.
-It is avaliable only in Portuguese.
+It is avaliable in Portuguese only.

 ## **About**: